 At their journey’s beginning, startups usually don’t have much money to spare.
 They often work with budgets of around $15,000-$20,000.
 In the IT world, that kind of a budget may not be realistic, except if you work with Python.
 Secondly, they don’t have much time to convince investors and partners about the project’s potential.
 Finally, they have to build the product as soon as they can to be able to make their first money and survive.

-Social networks, media streaming projects and other such startups are typically based on the web and big data drives the web.
+Social networks, media streaming projects, and other such startups are typically based on the web and big data drives the web.
 Python is ideal for web solutions and helps tackle complexity.
-Using Python, you can overcome issues such as integration of different systems, which would otherwise take a lot more of effort.
+Using this language, you can overcome issues such as the integration of different systems, which would otherwise take a lot more effort.
 The language also performs well with respect to scalability.
 It is essential for startups to gain initial success and grow their businesses in order to do well for many years to follow.

 Python is very useful for writing prototypes.
 While other languages can take too long to get there, Python doesn’t need much time and already has a working prototype.
 Prototypes can help save startups a lot of time and money as they can see through these whether the business idea is likely to work or not.